ibagayoko/aurora-module-passport/README.md

-# aurora-module-webclient-facebook-auth
+# aurora-module-facebook
-Adds ability to login using Facebook account
+Adds ability to work with Facebook